-- Scuba Diving in the Poor Knights: Jacques Yves Cousteau rated this among the best diving spots in the world.
-This unique marine reserve has the best of tropical currents sweeping in to make it warm and inviting for a wide variety of tropical species that aren't found anywhere else in New Zealand's waters.
+- tropical currents sweeping in to make it warm and inviting for a wide variety of tropical species that aren't found anywhere else in New Zealand's waters.
 See "Into the Deep Blue Sea" on p.
-177. - Blackwater Rafting in the Waitomo Glowworm Caves: Daredevils can now go underground to leap off waterfalls; slink through dark, damp, underground waterways; abseil off Lost World rock faces; and do other things in the dark.
-See "Hamilton & the Waikato" in chapter 7. - Trout Fishing in Taupo: They say the fish in Lake Taupo are so big that when you catch one, the lake level drops.
-The dozens of other rivers (especially world-renowned Tongariro) and streams in the region also have rich pickings for the fisherman.
-See "Taupo" in chapter 8. - Sea Kayaking in Abel Tasman National Park: It takes a lot to beat this balmy little paddle into the bestpreserved and most beautiful coastline of New Zealand.
+189. - Blackwater Rafting in the Waitomo Glowworm Caves: Daredevils can now go underground to leap off waterfalls; slink through dark, damp, underground waterways; rappel off Lost World rock faces; and do other things in the dark.
+See "Hamilton & the Waikato" in chapter 8. - Trout Fishing in Taupo: They say the fish in Lake Taupo are so big that when you catch one, the lake level drops.
+The dozens of other rivers (especially worldrenowned Tongariro) and streams in the region also have rich pickings for the fisherman.
+See "Taupo" in chapter 9. - Sea Kayaking in Abel Tasman National Park: It takes a lot to beat this balmy little paddle into the best-preserved and most beautiful coastline of New Zealand.
 Keep company with nosy seal pups and dolphins; call into pristine, deserted beaches; and explore rocky headlands.
-See "Abel Tasman National Park & Golden Bay" in chapter 12.
+See "Abel Tasman National Park & Golden Bay" in chapter 13.

 - Walking the Glaciers: Dig out those snow boots and walking poles, add a dash of nerve and daring, and take the walk of a lifetime down Fox or Franz Josef glaciers in the deep south.
 And don't forget your camera so you can bring home those unforgettable views into the snow caves.
-See "Franz Josef & Fox Glaciers" in chapter 14. - Getting Wild in Queenstown: This is New Zealand's adrenaline capital, where you get more than one chance to show how crazy you really are.
+See "Franz Josef & Fox Glaciers" in chapter 15. - Getting Wild in Queenstown: This is New Zealand's adrenaline capital, where you get more than one chance to show how crazy you really are.
 There are more daredevil stunts per square inch here than anywhere else in the country.
 An international skiing mecca in winter, it readily transforms itself into summer madness as well.
-See "Queenstown" in chapter 15. - Walking the Fiordland Tracks: If you fancy yourself as a multiday tramper, there's plenty to keep you out of mischief in Fiordland.
+See "Queenstown" in chapter 16. - Walking the Fiordland Tracks: If you fancy yourself as a multiday tramper, there's plenty to keep you out of mischief in Fiordland.
 This is where you get some of the best walks in the world-the Milford, the Hollyford, the Kepler, and the Routeburn tracks.
-See "Tramping" in chapter 3 and "Te Anau" in chapter 15.
+See "Tramping" in chapter 5 and "Te Anau" in chapter 16.